ArtInLines/setlXC/README.md

 The Compiler instead fails and returns a compilation-error when you declare a class in a procedure.

+#### Reassigning builtin Functions

+The interpreter allows you to reassign any variable, including builtin functions.
+Doing so is certainly bad style and makes the code rather unreadable.

+There is only one case where I can imagine this being useful: A function that logs some info to stdout with print, could be made to log the info to a file, by redefining the print function.

+However, since this is bad style (and due to design decisions made when writing the compiler, that made supporting this a bit more difficult), the compiler forbids reassigning builtin functions.

 #### Importing seperate files

 To import code from separate files in SetlX, you need to use the `load(file_name)` function.
 When using the interpreter, this function acts as a function like any other.
 Among other things, this means that you can overwrite the `load` function and can also dynamically load any file at any time.